jakobharder/anno1800-jakobs-mods/mods/power-plants/README.md

 - Small Oil Power Plant
 - Small Gas Power Plant

-Use the mod `Small Power Plants, New World` to enable the power plants in the New World.
+Use the mod `[Addon] New World Cities` to enable the power plants in the New World.

 ### Fuel